AppraiseDev/WMT20SrcDA/README.md

 one task is 30 minutes.
 One task involves approximately 100 judgements.

 Each research team is expected to contribute **eight hours of annotation work per primary system** submission.
-You can allocate those work hours either

-- in this campaign (the instructions you are looking at right now)
-- or in our reference-based evaluation campaign on Turkle, run by Matt Post and Mathias Mueller: https://github.com/bricksdont/WMT19RefDA

-This translates to **16 completed tasks** in total, on Turkle or Appraise, per primary system.
+This translates to **16 completed tasks** in total, on Appraise, per primary system.

 ### Who can be an annotator?